Discover how VSG Surgery can be your ideal choice for surgical weight loss.

 The vertical sleeve gastrectomy is a surgical technique for weight loss.
 The VSG surgery alters the size of your stomach so you will be encouraged to eat less and feel full faster.
 Having this weight loss surgery can greatly change your eating habits and lifestyle.
-This is a tool for weight loss rather than a solution, so you will still be expected to eat healthy, control your portion sizes, and exercise following surgery.
+This is a tool for weight loss rather than a solution, so you will still need to:

 To learn more about VSG surgery and other approaches for surgical weight loss, contact our office today to schedule a consultation.